mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 </div>

 <figcaption>
-  The difference is highlighted in a green box.
+  A single added patch of perturbation causes a prediction flip from "Goldfish" to "Axolotl".
-  This box is not visible to the model.
+  The difference is highlighted in a green box; this box is not visible to the model.
 </figcaption>
 </figure>